 SENATOR NUNN: I'm sure he wasn't talking about me.
 I wasn't, I wasn't threatening to introduce legislation.
 I urged both sides to not take final decisive action.
-I urged the president not to, and I urged there to be no legislation on this issue.
+I urged the president not to, and I urged there to be no legislation on this very sensible policy here that's going to govern during the interim and I support that policy.
+So I don't think he was talking about me.

-My position had to be determined by what the executive branch did.
+My position had to be determined by what the executive issue. branch did.
 If the executive branch had changed current policy in a significant way, that was a de facto implementation of the policy change the president advocated, then I very likely would have voted on legislation that was presented, and I probably would not have voted with the president on that.